-All sub-contractors must have a range of policies in place to meet requirements of SFA and awarding bodies.
+All sub-contractors must have a range of policies in place to meet requirements of Skills Funding Agency and/or Tees Valley Combined Authority and awarding bodies.
 Although these policies will be checked as part of the due diligence exercise ITEC NE will require sub-contractors to update policies and demonstrate the strategies in place to implement the policies.

 ITEC NE will provide training and support to all our sub-contractors.
 This is achieved by:

-In compliance with Skills Funding Agency and other agency funding rules that apply, if a sub-contractor withdraws from the arrangement, or if a sub-contractor goes into liquidation or administration, ITEC NE undertakes to directly manage and deliver the remainder of the agreed provision already being delivered.
+In compliance with Skills Funding Agency and/or Tees Valley Combined Authority funding rules that apply, if a sub-contractor withdraws from the arrangement, or if a sub-contractor goes into liquidation or administration, ITEC NE undertakes to directly manage and deliver the remainder of the agreed provision already being delivered.
 This delivery will be either through the existing structure or by retaining tutor expertise and/or specialist equipment, whichever is more cost-effective.
 Any provision planned but not started will be cancelled and the project closed.

 If ITEC NE needs to withdraw from a sub-contracting arrangement, sufficient notice will be provided to allow sub-contractors to complete delivery of immediate provision.
 ITEC NE will provide support to enable sub-contractors to identify other sources of funding if possible, or take appropriate action to complete the project, or close the project at the earliest opportunity, without prejudice to currently enrolled learners or staff.

-Contracts will clearly state conditions for termination and recovery of SFA funding grants in case of non-delivery.
+Contracts will clearly state conditions for termination and recovery of Skills Funding Agency and/or Tees Valley Combined Authority funding grants in case of non-delivery.

-ITEC NE has a standard charge for the management of sub-contractors of 15% of funding drawn down from SFA.
+ITEC NE has a standard charge for the management of sub-contractors of 15% of funding drawn down from Skills Funding Agency and/or Tees Valley Combined Authority.
 This is a fixed percentage and is incurred upon the sub-contractor to meet the administrative, quality audits and ongoing support costs associated with being a prime contractor.